Skip to main content

 Open evidence

-Use Debug UI for live inspection, recordings for replay, and artifacts for downloaded files.
+Use Debug UI for live inspection, browser-moment sharing for handoffs, recordings for replay, and artifacts for downloaded files.

 4